 Safety through Time Scheduling

 Often the simplest risk management solutions are the most effective.
-Once the easiest ways to reduce the risk of injury from falling items is to schedule the work at a time which reduces, or better still removes, the possibility of injury or damage to persons or property below.
+The easiest way to reduce the risk of injury from falling items is to schedule the work at a time which reduces or removes the possibility of injury or damage to persons or property below.
 For example, scheduling work at a school during a holiday period, or work at a weekend in an office location.

 Even for general work, carrying out height work away from peak times with less footfall or traffic will reduce the odds of an incident.